ranger6/oneflow-ci/ci/README.md

 1. Copy the ci directory at the top level.
 2. Follow the steps outlined below for "Initial Setup"
 3. Adapt the shell scripts as needed.
-For example, replace the dummy `unit.sh` script with real unit tests; decide what metadata needs to be injected into the "code under ci".
+For example, replace the dummy `unit.sh` script with real unit tests; decide what metadata, if any, needs to be injected into the "code under ci".
-4. Edit the scripts: change the git option setting as needed.

 If there is other ci code, then more significant integration is needed (TODO: remove top-level dependencies).